Masters in Management Information System (MIS)

 • MSEM (MS in Engineering Management)

 Don’t let this list worry you!
-All these courses have similar curriculums and are variations of each other offered through different names in different schools.
+All these courses have similar curriculums and are just variations of offered through different names in different schools.

-The curriculum may vary from one university to another, but the following courses are common to most universities:
+While the curriculum may vary, the following courses are common to most universities:

 • System Analysis and Design